Ilusion9/player-activity-sm/README.md

 # Players activity
-This plugin will display informations of players activity on the server.
+This plugin will display informations of player's activity on the server.

 # Database configuration
 ```